Nationals vs. Cubs Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- Drew Smyly (2-1) will take the mound for the Cubs, his sixth start of the season.
+- Hayden Wesneski (2-1) will take the mound for the Cubs, his sixth start of the season.

 - He has one quality starts in five chances this season.